 The EPC contract versus the EPCM contract

 Complementary to the EPC contract, there is currently another concept closely linked to this sector called the EPCM contract.
-But the EPCM contract is a professional services contract and not a construction contract.
+However, the EPCM contract is a professional services contract and not a construction contract.

-The figure of the EPCM contract is different from that of the EPCM contract, mainly because in EPCM contracts the contractor does not assume the obligation to build the project, nor to carry out the supplies.
-He only accepts the responsibility to design the engineering of the project.
+The figure of the EPCM contract is different from that of the EPCM contract, mainly because the contractor does not assume the obligation to build the project, nor to carry out the supplies.
+He only accepts the responsibility of designing the engineering of the project.